ekernf01/ggrn/GGRN.md

 Many transcription factors are post-transcriptionally regulated, and the mRNA level may not be the best proxy for TF activity.
 Thus, although it is still common to use mRNA levels, there are other possible choices of features used in training the model $F$.
 GeneFormer uses a 256-dimensional latent space representation for each cell, and GEARS uses a 64-dimensional latent space representation.
 PRESCIENT uses a 30- or 50-dimensional principal subspace embedding.
 ARMADA augments each log-normalized expression profile $X$ with additional coordinates $A$ representing TF activity. $A$ is estimated by fitting $X_{ij} \approx \sum_m N_{jm}A_{mi}$, where $N_{jm}$ counts how many times motif $m$ occurs near the promoter of gene $j$. $N_{jm}$ is constructed from promoter annotations, motif databases, and DNA sequence; it does not depend on expression data except through possibly-novel promoter annotations.

 For mRNA levels, the effect of genetic perturbation can be directly measured (although knockouts may have nonzero mRNA levels despite a complete loss of function).
-For derived features, each model must specify how genetic perturbations affects the features.
+For more complex feature extraction, each model must specify how genetic perturbations affects the features.
 GeneFormer uses a tokenized representation of each cell which orders genes according to a measure of expression anomaly over baseline; for perturbations, GeneFormer places overexpressed genes first and deleted genes last, then generates perturbed cell embeddings.
 GEARS learns gene embeddings during training, using latent space arithmetic to alter embeddings of perturbed cells.
 PRESCIENT projects into the principal subspace after altering z-scores for perturbed genes.
 ARMADA does not simulate perturbations, but ARMADA has uniquely interpretable motif activity scores and perturbations could be applied to individual motif activities.

 We formalize these choices with a keyword argument `feature_extraction` that can take the values `mRNA`, `pca`, `armada`, `GEARS`, or `GeneFormer`.

 #### Low dimensional structure

 Some methods' estimates of $F$ are heavily constrained by low-rank structure.
 Furthermore, different methods provide different frameworks to describe how low-dimensional projections inter-operate with dynamic models.
 Let $Q(X)$ project $X$ into a $D$-dimensional space (via PCA unless otherwise noted).
-Let $R$ be the pseudoinverse of $Q$.
+Let $R$ be a right inverse of $Q$.
 We summarize some different approaches in terms of the order in which $R$, $G$, and $Q$ are applied.

 - CellOracle models dynamics in the original space, but at the final step requires projection of all output into a low-dimensional space for biological interpretation of predictions.
 This effectively assumes $F(X) = R(Q(G(X)))$ where $G$ is the Bayesian ridge regression model mentioned above.
 - PRESCIENT models dynamics after projection into a 30- or 50-dimensional principal subspace, assuming $F(X) = R(G(Q(X)))$.